 Are you looking for superior results?
 Call Nimbus marketing today for a free consultation!
 Tel.
 (310) 486-1154.
 Your problem is our challenge, and we love to be challenged!

-Online citations are a business’s ticket to better local search engine optimization results.
+Online citations are a business’s ticket to better rankings and local search marketing results.
 Keeping your data current in online citations helps potential customers find your business more easily.
 Having many online citations with consistent business information helps Google, Yahoo, Bing, and other search engines trust your business.
 As a result, they will list your business higher in search engine results.
 But what are these mysterious online citations, what data do they use, and how can a business make sure the data is correct?
 Read on, and find out!

 Online Directories – the Phone Book of the Internet

 In the dim dark past, people searched for businesses using a phone book or looked up a specific person through the white pages.
 Online directories are very similar to those old phone books.
 These online directories store information for thousands (sometimes millions) of business.
 Fortunately, this information is indexed and searchable.
 Millions of people use online directories to find businesses, products, and services they need.
-Search engines also use this information to verify information about local businesses, making it very valuable in terms of search engine optimization.
+Search engines also use this information to verify information about local businesses, making it very valuable in terms of local search marketing.

 How many of these ‘online phone books’ are out there?
 There are estimates that there are thousands of online citation directories across the web.
 Some online directories contain their own niches, such as dance schools, law firms, or art centers.
 Other directories only list individual people by trade, such as doctors, dentists, or chiropractors.
 Still, others are more geared towards a certain country or location or limited to larger cities.
 Each of the hundreds of online directories is different in who they list, and how they list their information.